 Controllers and processors

-If you’re familiar with the GDPR, you’ll be aware of the concepts of ‘controllers’ and ‘processors’.
-Broadly speaking, the controller is the organisation that determines what information will be processed and why, and the processor is the one that does the actual processing.
+Broadly speaking, a data controller is the organisation that determines what information will be processed and why, and the data processor is the one that does the actual processing.

-For example, say an organisation outsources its payroll responsibilities to a third party.
-The organisation is the controller, outlining who is on the payroll, what their wages are and when payments should be made.
+For example, say Company X outsources its payroll responsibilities to a third party.
+That company is the data controller, outlining who is on the payroll, what their wages are and when payments should be made.

-The third party acts as the processor, providing the IT system where employees’ data is kept.
+The third party acts as the data processor, providing the IT system where employees’ data is kept.

 This distinction is important when it comes to ISO 27701, because controllers and processors are subject to different requirements.

 - Creating privacy notices;